We're evolving. Mercer is now part of the new, expanded Marsh brand

 Market update

-• Buyout index annuity discount rate decreased by 61 basis points, causing the hypothetical annuity price to increase by slightly less than the accounting liability increased over the quarter.
+• Buyout index liability discount rate increased by 6 basis points over the quarter, while the Buyout index annuity discount rate increased by 24 basis points, causing the hypothetical annuity price to decrease more than the accounting liability over the quarter.

-• If you would like to discuss any aspects of a PRT transaction, please contact a member of Mercer’s PRT team.
+• Mercer continues to monitor the PRT market dynamics in the current economic environment to ensure optimal transaction approach.
+If you would like to discuss any aspects of a PRT transaction, please contact one of our annuity specialists.

 About the Mercer US pension buyout index